The Ross Sea Region: In the Wake of Scott and Shackleton

 Days 4-5: Auckland Islands

 The Auckland Islands is one of the largest Sub Antarctic Islands.
 During your stay, you will visit Carnley Harbour and spend a day ashore on beautiful Enderby Island.
 Forested by gnarled and windswept rata, it has a low plateau of scrubland and cushion bog, and is home to the rare Hookers sea lion.
 In the forest behind the beach you find Bellbirds, Red-crowned parakeets and the friendly Tomtits.
 Beyond the Rata forest you will find Royal albatross nesting and the endemic Auckland Island dotterel.
 There is a good chance that you will see the endemic Flightless Teal at Derrycastle Reef.
-In Carnley Harbor you have the opportunity to climb up to the SW Cape Shy Mollymawk or Albatross Colony, which provide spectacular views for great photo opportunities.
+In Carnley Harbor if conditions are suitable, you have the opportunity to climb up to the SW Cape Shy Mollymawk or Albatross Colony, which provide spectacular views for great photo opportunities.
 For those who don't climb, there will be a zodiac excursion to explore parts of this magnificent harbor.
-You depart the Auckland Islands in the mid afternoon and head southwest to Macquarie Island.

 Day 6: At Sea